 System suspend (A64)

-System suspend is done on multiple levels:
+System suspend is done on multiple levels, from top to bottom:

 - turns off CPU clocks and CPU voltage regulators

 - sets DRAM to self-refresh, powers down memory controller

 - sets GPIO ports that will have to remain powered to hold mode (to hold their current state)

 - disables remaining non-critical clocks, PLLs, etc.